dkasyanov/congestion-tax-calculator/golang/questions.md

  - Authentication: could be simple auth, JWT, etc.

- - More datailed response with ability to get tax per day/week/month/year
+ - More detailed response with ability to get tax per day/week/month/year

  - I could assume that tax rules in DB are filled from another microservice application / website.
 To keep microservice architecture clean and not have multiple services connected to the same DB calculator service should get such data from different microservice instead of DB.

 - Logging and monitoring should be implemented

-- Currently max daily tax supports only integer values that could be not work if different cities have decimal values.
+- Currently max daily tax supports only integer values that could not work if different cities have decimal values.

-- improve test coverage: currently some tests for GetTax function exist
+- Improve test coverage: currently some tests for GetTax function exist

-- fetch information about tax free transport types from another service/DB
+- Fetch information about tax free transport types from another service/DB